brownman90/spring-extjs-sample/README.md

 project is built with maven.
-no need to download extjs, bootstrap or jquery separately. all dependencies are managed by maven.
+no need to download extjs, bootstrap or jquery separately. all dependencies are managed by maven. just run 'mvn package' and deploy 'sample.war' from project 'target' dir to your servlet container.